About the project

-Removal of the overhead line would enhance the special landscape properties in the area and improve the setting of the Aberglaslyn registered Welsh historic Landscape.
-Views and the setting of the registered park and garden at Portmeirion as well as a number of listed buildings would also benefit.
-Views would also be enhanced from local roads, trails, footpaths and the coastal railway if the pylons are removed.
+Removal of the overhead line will enhance the special landscape properties in the area and improve the setting of the Aberglaslyn registered Welsh Historic Landscape.
+Views and the setting of the registered park and garden at Portmeirion as well as a number of listed buildings will also benefit.
+Views will also be enhanced from local roads, trails, footpaths and the coastal railway when the pylons are removed.

 Our work in Eryri so far

-Since 2015, we have held a series of technical workshops for stakeholders and public ‘drop-in’ events in the National Park.
-The stakeholder workshops included representatives from the National Park Authority, Gwynedd Council, Natural Resources Wales, Cadw and National Trust.
+Since 2015, we have held a series of technical workshops for stakeholders, and public ‘drop-in’ events in the National Park.
+The stakeholder workshops included representatives from the National Park Authority, Cyngor Gwynedd, Natural Resources Wales, Cadw and National Trust.

-Burying the cables underground was the preferred option with stakeholders and members of the public that attended the event.
+Burying the cables underground was the preferred option with stakeholders and members of the public that attended the events.
 It was felt that screening or camouflaging pylons or adopting an alternative design would not have sufficient impact.
-We have continued to work with local technical stakeholders to identify and develop possible route corridor options for this work.
-We are working with key stakeholders and landowners to identify any environmental, archaeological and land issues that will influence where an underground route can be built.
+We then continued to work with local technical stakeholders to identify and develop possible route corridor options for this work, which included talking to key stakeholders and landowners to identify any environmental, archaeological and land issues that would influence where an underground route could be built.

 In November and December 2018, we held public consultation events over three days in Penrhyndeudraeth and Talsarnau.
-Stakeholders and members of the public were invited to these events to find out more detail about the project, speak to members of our team and to submit formal feedback to our plans.
-Thank you to everyone who provided feedback.
+Stakeholders and members of the public were invited to these events to find out more detail about the project, speak to members of our team and to submit formal feedback on our plans.

-We held further engagement events at the end of 2019 and taking all the feedback from stakeholders and local people into account, on 6 March 2020 we submitted the planning application to the Eryri National Park Authority and Gwynedd Council.
+We held further engagement events at the end of 2019 and taking all the feedback from stakeholders and local people into account, on 6 March 2020 we submitted the planning application to the Eryri National Park Authority and Cyngor Gwynedd.

-In July 2020, we received planning permission subject to the discharge of a number of conditions from both the National Park Authority and Gwynedd Council.
+In July 2020, we received planning permission subject to the discharge of a number of conditions from both the National Park Authority and Cyngor Gwynedd.
 Both planning committees were unanimous in their approval of the project.

-Since then, we have been tendering to find a main contractor to carry out the work and continuing with design development and in our negotiations with landowners.
+Since then, we have been continuing with design development and in our negotiations with landowners.

-2022 will see the start of work in the area with more surveys in the spring and the start of site establishment late in the year.
-Construction will then start fully in 2023 with the pylons and overhead line due for removal in 2029.
+2022 saw the start of work in the area with more surveys in the spring and the start of site establishment later in the year.
+Construction is due to start fully later in 2023 with the pylons and overhead line due for removal in 2029.